The Catalan legislature

 A young man is collecting all the aid available in the Principality, but a technical problem is preventing access to the complete information.

-BarcelonaGathering all the grants awarded in Catalonia on a website that acts as a search engine, filtered by beneficiary and showing who grants them.
-That's what 32-year-old Gerard Martínez Adsuar, from Caldes de Montbui, has done, revolutionizing the public debate this week with the viral success of Subvenciones.cat.
+BarcelonaCompiling all the grants awarded in Catalonia on a website that acts as a search engine, filtered by beneficiary and showing who grants them.
+That's what 32-year-old Gerard Martínez Adsuar, from Caldes de Montbui, has done, sparking a public debate this week with the viral success of Subvencions.cat.
 Why?
 The website suddenly stopped working and was restored after a few days.
 The outage, however, resulted in the loss of one million records.
 This data became inaccessible from the Catalan government's portals.
-The government has justified the outage by citing problems with data "overflow," which they assure will be resolved soon.
+The government has justified the outage by citing problems with the data "upload," which they assure will be resolved soon.
+Well done, Martínez Adsuar.
+He already put forward his hypothesis on Thursday night on X"Before the change, proper names appeared, often those of migrants, associated with a tax identification number (CIF) that belonged to associations.
+I don't think this should have happened."

 Gerard Martínez Adsuar created an easy-to-understand website about subsidies and another about public procurement.
-In a conversation with ARA, he says he decided to launch this portal "for transparency," because "public data is not the same as accessible data."
+In a conversation with ARA, he says he decided to launch this portal "for transparency," because "data being public is not the same as data being accessible."
 "This is a weekend project.
-I did it on a silly Sunday; I dedicated eight hours to the procurement website and another eight to the subsidies website," he maintains.
-This project,The project, which has a lifespan of just over ten days, has developed so rapidly thanks to artificial intelligence, which allows for the "automation" of data, he explains.
-The programmer, a self-taught individual with a degree in business administration, runs a company called Cienciadedades.cat and develops applications focused on data analysis.
+I did it on a lazy Sunday; I dedicated eight hours to the procurement website and another eight to the subsidies website," he maintains.
+This project,The app, which has a lifespan of just over ten days, has developed so rapidly thanks to artificial intelligence, which allows for the "automation" of data, he explains.
+The programmer, a self-taught business administration graduate, runs a company called Cienciadedades.cat that develops applications focused on data analysis.
 Martínez Adsuar has been "surprised" by the viral spread and political impact of what he created in his spare time, after generating 30,000 pages from 5,000 users in a single day.
-Even so, he understands the debate given the vast amount of resources involved.
-He admits that it has resonated "a lot, especially on the far right"—and says he doesn't support it in any way—but he wonders why transparency doesn't concern the left.
-"Some people were pointing fingers at groups like Muslim associations or anti-homophobia groups; I think we need to debate without singling out specific groups," he concludes, criticizing the outcry published in X.
+Despite this, he understands the debate surrounding it due to the vast resources involved.
+He admits that it has resonated "especially with the far right"—and says he doesn't support them under any circumstances—but wonders why transparency doesn't concern the left.
+"Some people were pointing fingers at groups like Muslim associations or anti-homophobia groups; I think we need to debate without singling out specific groups," he concludes, criticizing the absurdities published in X.

 The portal stop